genetajr/SCTP-Capstone/README.md

 Develop a predictive model to identify employees who works in Technology Workspace that are likely to seek treatment for mental health issues.

 ---
+## Project Objectives:
+- Analyze Influencing Factors: Examine how demographics, work environment, perceived impact of mental illness will affect the likelihood of seeking treatment.
+- Predict Treatment-Seeking Behavior: Develop a predictive model to identify employees who are likely to seek treatment for mental health issues.
+- Provide Actionable Insights: Offer recommendations to organizations on how to improve mental health support and encourage treatment-seeking behavior among employees.

+---

 ## 📊 Dataset
 - **Source:** OSMI Mental Health in Tech Survey 2016